 Some Notable Records for Booterstown

-- 22nd June 1995 (Probably a Magnificent Frigatebird.
-Observed in flight heading northeast towards Dublin Bay.
-The fourth Irish record)
+- 22nd June 1995 (4th Irish record).
+Observed in flight heading northeast towards Dublin Bay, probably a Magnificent Frigatebird.

 Great Spotted Woodpecker